This post contains affiliate links.

 4. Pick your crew wisely

 Half the fun of cruising is the company you share it with!
 Our crew was game for adventure and took theme nights seriously, allowing for Mexican, Hawaiian, Italian, Western and Pirate Night to dictate not only food and drinks, but also attire.
 We kicked it off with the Pirate theme our first evening in Cortes Bay, complete with sabering several bottles of champagne.
+(If you want a visual on that, be sure to watch the video above, which will also give you a true sense of the amazing experiences in Desolation Sound that await)

 We affectionately referred to our trip as the DESO(ISO)LATION SOUND 2020 trip!
 Feel like getting some custom T-Shirts made for your crew and trip?
 Order a set for your crew here.
 Design it online and they’ll ship them to your house!